Question 1: Do I need to have a bachelor’s degree to apply?

 Question 7: Can international students apply?

 Yes, we consider international applicants for admission.
-International applicants follow the same application procedures as domestic applicants, but must also have their foreign transcripts evaluated by a pre-approved evaluation service.
+International applicants follow the same application procedures as domestic applicants, but must also have their foreign transcripts evaluated by a World Education Services.

 Question 8: Is tuition the same for in-state and out-of-state residents?